tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 6.7.5 On evaluating bdqval:NotEmpty (non-normative)

-When a value in a term is optional (as in dwc:minimiumDepthInMeters or dwc:minimumElevationInMeters, only one of which is sensibly populated for most data), then a `Use Case` should not include a `Validation` that tests whether the term is `bdqval:NotEmpty`, as such a test would assert that data are unfit for use if there is no value in that term, even if the absence of a value in that term does not make the data unfit for use.
+When a value in a term is optional (as in dwc:minimiumDepthInMeters or dwc:minimumElevationInMeters, only one of which is sensibly populated for most data), then a `Use Case` should not include a `Validation` that tests whether the term is [bdqval:NotEmpty](<../list/bdqval/index.md#bdqval_NotEmpty> "An evaluation of a value, which in the context of the evaluation, returns true if the value contains any characters or values other than those in the range U+0000 to U+0020, otherwise returns false."), as such a test would assert that data are unfit for use if there is no value in that term, even if the absence of a value in that term does not make the data unfit for use.

 There is, however, a choice in how to evaluate emptyness in a Test that evaluates some other property of such a term (e.g. a `Validation` that tests if depth is a numeric value, or a `Validation` that tests if depth is in range).